-Students will be placed on Academic Warning when their academic performance during a course is unsatisfactory.
-Criteria for placing a student on Academic Warning include:
+Students will receive an Academic Deficiency Notification when their academic performance during a course is unsatisfactory.
+Criteria for placing a student on Academic Notification include:

-- testing average below 80%;
+- testing average below 80%

-- attendance or tardy issues;
+- attendance or tardy issues

-- conduct issues;
+- conduct issues

-- unsatisfactory clinical performance.
+- unsatisfactory clinical performance

 A Plan for Improvement that details specific measurable strategies for academic recovery will be developed and implemented.
 This plan may include but is not limited to requirements such as mandatory remediation and tutoring, additional academic advising appointments, and/or referral to the Health Advocate Employee and Student Assistance Program.
 The student's Academic Advisor monitors their ongoing academic progress, modifies the Plan for Improvement as needed, and, when patterns of ongoing academic concern are identified, reports the findings to the Program Director.

-The student will remain on Academic Warning while repeating the course.
-The student will be removed from Academic Warning at the end of the semester if they successfully meet all of the course requirements.
-Academic Warning will not be documented on the student's permanent record, although written documentation will be kept in the student's advising record until graduation.
+The student will remain on Academic Notification while repeating the course.
+The student will be removed from Academic Notification at the end of the semester if they successfully meet all of the course requirements.
+Academic Notification will not be documented on the student's permanent record, although written documentation will be kept in the student's advising record until graduation.